manoelcampos/auto-class-accessors-java/README.md

 ## How the plugin is different from Lombok

-Lombok and this plugin perform bytecode manipulation during your project build, usually adding code that you'll use directly.
+Lombok and this plugin perform bytecode manipulation during your project build.
+However, Lombok usually adds new methods that you'll call directly (such as getters and setters).
 For instance, you can create a class with no getters and setters and use Lombok annotations to add them:

 ```java